2020 Federal Public Policy Agenda

 WSHA’s public policy advocacy is focused on five areas:

 - Access to high-quality services in all areas of the state;

-- Delivery system reforms that reward quality and greater value for dollars spent on medical care;
+- Delivery system transformation that rewards quality and greater value for dollars spent on care;

 - An adequate supply of health care professionals; and